NandoBaroni/Japan/README.md

-# Japan
+# Kyoto
-Travel Guide to Japan
+Travel Guide to Kyoto

 Welcome to Japan!